MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 #### The idea
 what if we can add a message to the screen reader user, letting them know that the page (route) transition has occurred successfully, and they can now navigate as they wish?

+A similar idea is skip links, so it would be best to familiarize yourself with the concept: [https://webaim.org/techniques/skipnav/](https://webaim.org/techniques/skipnav/).

 #### Implementation
 In our [test app](https://github.com/MelSumner/three-nine-zero), edits were made to four files (code below):